sodadata/docs/soda/data-contracts-verify.md

 | Error | Soda could not evaluate one or more checks in the data contract.
 Incorrect inputs such as missing files, invalid files, connection issues, or invalid contract format, or query execution exceptions can cause errors. | Use the error logs to investigate the root cause of the issue. |
 | Problem | Either one or more checks in the contract have failed or something has produced an error. | Access the methods related to problems in the `ContractResult`, such as `has_problems` and `assert_no_problems`. |

-Note that the Soda data contract library does not comply with the standard Python language convention of errors for invalid inputs and exceptions.
+Note that Soda raises a `SodaException` for both value errors as well as execution exceptions.
 The base class for all Soda exceptions is `SodaException`, which inherits from `Exception`.

 ## Go further